Dave Watson (rugby league): Playing career

 In 1993 Watson returned to Taranaki and played in the North Island Second Division.
 This made him eligible to participate in the Kiwi trials that year and he was selected for the series against Australia.

-In 1994 Watson began playing in the Australian competition, spending time with the Cronulla Sharks, Sydney Tigers, Gold Coast Chargers and South Queensland Crushers.
+In 1994 Watson began playing in the Australian competition, spending time with the Cronulla-Sutherland Sharks, Sydney Tigers, Gold Coast Chargers and South Queensland Crushers.